Smoking & Tobacco-Related Studies

 Our studies are free of charge and, if eligible, you will receive reimbursement for your time.
 We offer flexible appointments to fit your busy schedule.

 If you are interested in being screened for our smoking and tobacco-related research studies, please choose an option above.
 The survey will take approximately 15 minutes to complete.
-We will contact you within three business days of submitting your information and inform you about our studies for which you're eligible.
+We will contact you within three business days of submitting your information to inform you about our studies for which you're eligible.
 If you are not eligible for any of our current studies, you will be offered written smoking cessation resources.

 Your information is private